alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 }
 ```

-since the gic has already been configured with the address space, now focus on the timer.
+since the GIC has already been configured with the address space, now focus on the timer.

-timer is a core component of the os.
+timer is a core component of the OS.

-by providing periodic interrupts, the os schedules tasks efficiently to achieve effective multitasking and system operation.
+by providing periodic interrupts, the OS schedules tasks efficiently to achieve effective multitasking and system operation.

-to enable the timer, the main considerations are the timer mechanism, gic interrupt handling, the timer interrupt configuration, and the timer configuration.
+to enable the timer, the main considerations are the timer mechanism, GIC interrupt handling, the timer interrupt configuration, and the timer configuration.

 #### 10.1 timer mechanism